Connor Wong Preview, Player Props: Red Sox vs. Nationals

 - The pitching staff for the Nationals has a collective 7.7 K/9, the second-worst in MLB.

-- Nationals pitchers combine to surrender the most home runs in baseball (177 total, 1.5 per game).
+- The Nationals give up the most home runs in baseball (178 total, 1.5 per game).

-- His most recent appearance came on Wednesday against the Philadelphia Phillies, when the left-hander went five innings, surrendering six earned runs while giving up seven hits.
+- In his last outing on Thursday against the Philadelphia Phillies, the left-hander threw five innings, allowing no earned runs while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.